Tredegar Iron Works: American Civil War

 During the evacuation of Richmond by the Confederates on the night of April 2–3, 1865, the retreating troops were under orders to burn munitions dumps and industrial warehouses that would have been valuable to the North.
-Anderson reportedly paid over 50 armed guards to protect the facility from arsonists.
+The Tredegar battalion defended the works despite widespread looting in the nearby warehouse district.
+However, despite Gorgas' order not to destroy ordnance facilities, the mob set fire to the arsenal, causing an explosion that shattered nearly every window.
+Nonetheless, facing resistance at the plant itself, the mob retreated to the town center.
 As a result, the Tredegar Iron Works is one of few Civil War-era buildings that survived the burning of Richmond.